tongqiu-jia/tongqiu-jia.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a graduate student in the [Epidemiology Department](https://epi.washington.edu/) at [University of Washington](https://www.washington.edu/).
-Before I join UW, I worked as an applications programmer with Professor [Trey Ideker](http://idekerlab.ucsd.edu/trey-ideker/) at UC San Diego School of Medicine.
+I am a graduate student advised by [Alison Feder](https://federlab.github.io)in the Department of [Genome Sciences](https://www.gs.washington.edu) at [University of Washington](https://www.washington.edu/).
+I completed my MPH in Epidemiology with [Sara Lindström](https://research.fredhutch.org/lindstroem/en.html) at [University of Washington](https://www.washington.edu/).
+Before I join UW, I worked as an applications programmer with [Trey Ideker](http://idekerlab.ucsd.edu/trey-ideker/) at UC San Diego School of Medicine.
 I received my Bachelor’s degree in Bioinformatics from [UC San Diego](https://ucsd.edu/) in 2018.
 During my undergraduate studies, I was a research assistant in [Ideker Lab](http://idekerlab.ucsd.edu/) and a lab technician in [Computational Neurobiology Lab](https://cnl.salk.edu/) at [Salk Institute](https://www.salk.edu/).

-My research interests lie in the intersection of data science and healthcare.
-I am interested in developing machine learning methods to answer questions on genomics, population health and clinical decision making.

-# News
-- March 7, 2022.
-I will be joining [UW Genome Sciences](https://www.gs.washington.edu/) program as a graduate student in September.
-- July 1, 2021.
-I passed the Doctoral Preliminary Examination in the UW Epidemiology Department!
-- March 31, 2020.
-Manuscript “[Thousands of missing variants in the UK Biobank are recoverable by genome realignment](https://tongqiu-jia.github.io/publication/ukb-exome-fe-errors)” is now [online]( https://doi.org/10.1111/ahg.12383) on <i>Annals of Human Genetics</i>!
-- March 23, 2020.
-I will be joining the MPH program in Epidemiology at University of Washington this September.
-- February 6, 2020.
-Manuscript “[Thousands of missing variants in the UK Biobank are recoverable by genome realignment](https://tongqiu-jia.github.io/publication/ukb-exome-fe-errors)” is accepted for publication in the <i>Annals of Human Genetics</i>.
+I currently study the spatial evolutionary dynamics of _Pseudomonas aeruginosa_ in the cystic fibrosis lung through [CFTR modulator therapy](https://www.cff.org/managing-cf/cftr-modulator-therapies).
+More broadly, I am interested in the intersection of computational methods and genomics, with a focus on understanding the dynamics of evolving biological systems and their implications for population health.